nliautaud/pico-pages-list/README.md

 ## Features

-Generates a clean nested html list, with links only if the page exists, using page titles for those who have one.
-Uses handy css classes :
+The plugin generate a clean nested html list, using links only if the page exists.
+The page title is used if possible.

+The lists items are defined by css classes allowing per-page or general manipulations :

 ```css
 #nav .foo-page a {